aryn-ai/quickstart/sycamore-local-development-example.md

 - Install and run components
 - Write a Sycamore job
-- Iterate on that job
+- Iterate on the job by adding metadata extraction using GenAI
 - Run conversational search using the demo UI

 ## Install and run components